pradnyesh45/forex-scraper-api/README.md

 - Type `npm install` to install all the dependencies.
 - Type `node api/app.js` to run the server on localhost 3000.
 Leave it running.
 - Open another terminal and again go to root directory of forex-scraper-api.
-- Type `node scraper/sync_data.js`, it will run the cron job server which run every minute.
+- Type `node scraper/sync_data.js`, it will run the cron job server which runs every minute.
 Wait for 1-2 minutes.
 - We are done with the setup.

 ## Example in Action